HeliosLang/compiler/HOW_TO_CARDANO_CLI.md

 If you now check the balance of wallet 1 you should see two UTXOs, and the total value should be your starting value minus the two fees you paid.

-Note that *collateral* is only paid if you submit a bad script, but cardano-cli does some checks when building the transaction and should throw an error before you are able to to so.
+Note that *collateral* is only paid if you submit to a bad script, but cardano-cli does some checks when building the transaction and should throw an error before you are able to to so.

 ## Time Lock script

-A more useful example is a time lock validator script.
-People send UTXOs into the time-lock address with a datum that contains a *lock-until* time.
-An optional nonce can be included in the datum to allow only people with that who know the nonce to retrieve the UTXOs.
-Ideally the wallet from which the locked funds were sent is able to retrieve the funds at any time.
+A more useful example is a time-lock validator script.
+Actors send UTXOs to the time-lock address with a datum that contains a *lock-until* time.
+An optional nonce can be included in the datum to allow only the actors who know the nonce value to retrieve the UTXOs.
+The wallet from which the original UTXOs were sent is also able to retrieve the UTXOs at any time.

 The Plutus-Light script:
 ```golang